AdHoc-Protocol/AdHoc-protocol/README.md

 The **AdHoc protocol** uses channels to connect the ports of hosts.
 Channels are declared using a C# `interface` and, like hosts, are located directly within the project scope.
-The channel's `interface` "extends" the `org.unirail.Meta.Communication_Channel_Of`  interface and its parameter list soecifies the two ports being connected.
+The channel's `interface` "extends" the `xyz.unirail.Meta.Communication_Channel_Of`  interface and its parameter list soecifies the two ports being connected.
 For example:
 ```csharp
         interface TrialCommunicationChannel : Communication_Channel_Of<Server.SendToTrialClient, TrialClient.ToServer> { }